Mambo-Token/Solidcoins/China.md

 ## Why $China, what is $China Solidcoin?

 $China solidcoin is not a stablecoin, but similar stable like a stablecoin.
+It's a stabilized memecoin.
-It's a decentralized currency with low volatility.
+It's a decentralized memecoin currency with low volatility.
 The goal is to be used like a stablecoin.
 The goal is to be used for payments and to store funds aimed to be used in cryptocurrencies.
 $China brings more decentralization to the people.